Board and Staff

-Elizabeth W. Smith began her professional career in New York at JP Morgan in corporate finance and then moved into private equity where she remained for over 15 years, first at the Prospect Group Inc. and then with the family office of Harry F. Oppenheimer and with Rockefeller Financial Services.
-In 2002 she joined the then-new administration of New York Mayor Michael R. Bloomberg as an Assistant Commissioner in the Parks Department where she remained for his full 12 years as Mayor.
-Her responsibilities included the agency's growing portfolio of public-private partnerships, as well as a large and highly diversified concession and special event portfolio.
-During her term she also oversaw a number of special projects for the agency including a strategic plan, a staffing analysis, and a re-branding initiative.
-Upon her retirement from public service at the end of 2013 Smith maintained her commitment to parks and open space, and now sits on the boards of the Central Park Conservancy, the Friends of the High Line, and the Open Space Institute.
-Her other philanthropic commitments include her family's foundation, the Sidney J. Weinberg, Jr. Foundation, as well as serving as Vice Chair of the Boards of both Scripps College and the Chamber Music Society of Lincoln Center.
+Elizabeth W. Smith is currently the President and Chief Executive Officer of the Central Park Conservancy, a not for profit organization that is responsible for the restoration and management of Central Park.
+She began her professional career in New York at JP Morgan in corporate finance and then moved into private equity where she remained for over fifteen years, first at the Prospect Group Inc. and then with the family office of Harry F. Oppenheimer and with Rockefeller Financial Services.
+In 2002 she joined the administration of New York Mayor Michael R. Bloomberg as an Assistant Commissioner in the Parks Department, where her responsibilities included the agency’s portfolio of public-private partnerships; a large and highly diversified concession and special event portfolio; and the oversight of a number of special projects including strategic planning, a staffing analysis, and a re-branding initiative.
+From her retirement from public service at the end of 2013 until she assumed her executive responsibilities at the Central Park Conservancy, she served on the boards of the Central Park Conservancy, the Friends of the High Line, the Open Space Institute, and the Chamber Music Society of Lincoln Center.
+She is a long-time trustee of her family’s foundation, the Sidney J. Weinberg, Jr. Foundation.

 A partner in the design and branding firm Pentagram, Michael Bierut studied graphic design at the University of Cincinnati’s College of Design, Architecture, Art and Planning, graduating summa cum laude in 1980.
 Bierut’s projects at Pentagram have included identity and branding for the Council of Fashion Designers of America, Verizon, MIT Media Lab, and the New York Jets; environmental graphics and signage for the New York Times, the Brooklyn Academy of Music, and the Walt Disney Company; exhibition design for the Rock and Roll Hall of Fame; packaging for Saks Fifth Avenue; and publication design for The Atlantic and Billboard.
 Bierut has won hundreds of design awards and his work is represented in the permanent collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York City, and the Library of Congress in Washington, D.C.
 He has served as president of the New York Chapter of the American Institute of Graphic Arts (AIGA) and is president emeritus of AIGA National.
 He also serves on the boards of the Architectural League of New York and the Frank Lloyd Wright Foundation.
 In 2003 Bierut was named to the Art Directors Club Hall of Fame, and in 2006 he received the profession’s highest honor, the AIGA Medal, in recognition of his distinguished achievements and contributions to the field.
 In 2008 he received the Design Mind Award from the Cooper-Hewitt, Smithsonian Design Museum.
 Bierut is a Senior Critic in Graphic Design at the Yale School of Art.
 He is co-editor of the anthology series Looking Closer: Critical Writings on Graphic Design (Allworth Press), and in 1998 he co-edited and designed the monograph Tibor Kalman: Perverse Optimist.
 He is a co-founder of the Design Observer website and his commentary on graphic design in everyday life can be heard nationally on the Public Radio International program Studio 360.
 Bierut’s essay collection Seventy-nine Short Essays on Design was published by Princeton Architectural Press in 2007 and his monograph How To was published by Thames & Hudson and Harper Design in 2015.